4elta/recon/README.md

 ## usage

-1. run your "standard" Nmap port and service scans; just make sure to include `-sV --version-all` and `-oX services.xml`
+1. run your "standard" Nmap port and service scan(s); make sure to use `-sV` and `-oX services.xml` for the service scan
 2. run the scanner on the results of the Nmap service scan; be aware that this (like the Nmap scan itself) will send requests to the target system(s)
 3. run the analyzer on the results of the scanner; no network traffic will be generated during this step